Registered charities making grants to non-qualified donees (draft)

 The charity is not allowed to own property in the foreign country.
 It wants to make a grant to the school to purchase school property.

-Leaders of the school are known to the charity through prior trips.
-On this basis, the charity records the positive results of its due diligence review.
+Leaders of the school are known to the charity through recent trips.
+The charity records the positive results of its research and review.

 Together, the charity and school (grantee) agree on the grant’s terms.
-They enter into a written agreement that sets out the accountability tools they will use to mitigate risk.
+They enter into a written agreement that sets out the accountability tools they will use.

 The agreement: